How To Treat Shin Splints And Keep Running

 #1: How To Treat Shin Splints – Strength and Conditioning

-The goal of shin splint-focused strength and conditioning is to help reduce the load exerted on the tibia while running.
+Shin splint-focused strength and conditioning aim to reduce the load exerted on the tibia while running.

-Strength and conditioning can also include load-bearing exercises designed to increase abdominal, gluteal, and hip muscle strength.
+Strength and conditioning can also include load-bearing exercises to increase abdominal, gluteal, and hip muscle strength.

-Consistent gradual loading aims to; increase load tolerance, improve running mechanics, and prevent lower-extremity overuse injuries.
+Consistent gradual loading increases load tolerance, improves running mechanics, and prevents lower-extremity overuse injuries.

 Here are a couple of strength-building exercises to try out!